 - 1. Everyone will have different infrastructure requirements.
 The additional requirements placed by XenServer are: - Compute nodes must be run as a Virtual Machine, with one VM per XenServer hypervisor - Ensure that the connectivity through to this virtual machine is the same as all other service nodes, as with standard Mirantis OpenStack setups - An internal network is added by the instructions below, to provide communication between the host and the compute VM. - Other service nodes (e.g. storage node) can also be created as virtual machines, but this is not required - 2.
 Download and install XenServer 6.5 with SP1, Hotfix XS65ESP1013 and HIMN tool, a XenServer plugin, as install guide mentioned.
 Use it for future VM creation and network configuration. - 3.
-While many networking setups are expected to work, the following setup is known to work: - Physical machines with three ethernet devices: - eth0 / "Access network": Used to access the XenServer hosts and the Fuel Master's web interface - eth1 / "Control network": OpenStack control plane (management and storage), the PXE network and the public network; all separated by VLAN tags.
-The public network is also on this network, and if a VLAN is required this is applied by the switch for untagged traffic. - eth2 / "VLAN network": This version of the plugin only supports VLAN segmentation for Neutron networking.
-This device carries all of the VLANs to be used by Neutron for VM traffic. - · One virtual network - VLAN 'pxe' on eth1 / "PXE network": Used for node bootstrapping. - 4.
+While many networking setups are expected to work, the following setup is known to work: - Physical machines with three ethernet devices: - eth0 / "Access network": Used to access the XenServer hosts and Fuel Master during setup. - eth1 / "Public network": Used to connect Node servers to the outside world. - eth2 / "VLAN network": Carries all traffic during setup + use of OpenStack.
+Untagged packets are tagged at the switch to ensure isolation from eth0 and eth1. - · One virtual network - VLAN 'A' on eth1 / "PXE network": Used for node bootstrapping. - 4.
 To simplify the setup, the fuel master can also be installed on the XenServer hosts (so XenServer hosts can fully control the network setup), but this is not required.
-One example deployment is shown below.
+One example deployment, shown below, makes use of VLAN 19 for the "PXE network" and provides an isolated network for eth1 by tagging any untagged traffic at the switch with VLAN 237